EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The symmetric key and IV used to protect message_i is called K_i and IV_i etc., and are derived using the structure data_i defined for each EDHOC message that make use of a symmetric key.

-K_1 and IV_1 are only used in EDHOC with symmetric authentication and are derived with the exceptions that secret SHALL be empty and the PRF SHALL be HKDF-256 (or a HKDF decided by the application).
+K_1 and IV_1 are only used in EDHOC with symmetric key authentication and are derived with the exceptions that secret SHALL be empty and the PRF SHALL be HKDF-256 (or a HKDF decided by the application).

 All other keys are derived with the negotiated PRF and with the secret set to the ECDH shared secret.